WebDevSimplified/Web-Dev-Simplified-Official-Blog/content/blog/2021-05/node-vs-element/index.md

 A NodeList on the other hand can contain any type of node including elements.
 NodeLists are also similar to arrays, but they again lack most higher order functions.
 The only higher order function on a NodeList is the `forEach` function.
 Some examples of methods that return NodeLists are `querySelectorAll` and `childNodes`.
 NodeLists are also live updating similar to HTMLCollections, but only in some cases.
 For example, `querySelectorAll` is not a live updating list, but `childNodes` is live updating.
 Generally, I try to avoid NodeLists since they can contain non-HTML elements, but `querySelectorAll` will only ever return elements inside the NodeList so I use `querySelectorAll` constantly.

 ## Conclusion

+*I was only able to cover a few of the DOM traversal methods in this article, but if you want to see how every DOM traversal method in JavaScript works check out my [FREE JS DOM traversal cheat sheet](https://webdevsimplified.com/js-dom-traversal-cheat-sheet.html).*

 Nodes and elements are very similar, but there are a few subtle differences you must understand.
 In general I prefer working with elements inside a NodeList whenever possible as they are the easiest to work with in my opinion.